Astrak/rag-boilerplate/README.md

 python3 -m scraper.discover_urls.main
 ```

-To scrawl for specific sources: target specific sources, `SOURCES="my-website.com,website2.com"` for instance (comma seprated).
+To scrawl for specific sources: target specific sources, `SOURCES="my-website.com,website2.com"` for instance (comma separated).
 Indexes are created or updated for each source in a file at `<source>/url-list.csv`.
-A blacklist can be added of specific undesired URLs at `<source>/blacklist.csv`.
-Wait for it to complete.
-On a blog of 5000 articles it takes 2 to 3 hours.
+A blacklist can be added of specific URLs not to record at `<source>/blacklist.csv`, and URLs or patterns that must not be explored in `<source>/ignore.csv` (like `/tag/`).
+It may be long to build the initial URL list but updating is optimized.

 ```bash
 SOURCES='my-website.com' python3 -m scraper.discover_urls.main